Nootropic profile

 Mucuna pruriens (velvet bean) is a tropical legume containing L-DOPA, the direct precursor to dopamine.
 It is used to enhance mood, motivation, libido, and stress resilience - with traditional use in Ayurvedic medicine spanning thousands of years.

-The key benefits of Mucuna Pruriens include: Anxiety & Calm, Energy, Focus, Libido, Mood, Motivation, Stress Relief.
+The main benefits people report from Mucuna Pruriens are: Anxiety & Calm, Energy, Focus, Libido, Mood, Motivation, Stress Relief.

 Log in to leave a comment.